philc/book-notes/business/founders - jimmy soni.md

 * Output vs. employee happiness
   * "In the view of X.com's leaders, growing organizations often made a crucial mistake: employee happiness became a bigger concern than output.
 Its leaders feared X.com would fall into the same trap, and to avoid it, company leaders set a cultural tone of impatience.
-They sacrified solidarity for speed and made decisions by fiat when necessary.
+They sacrificed solidarity for speed and made decisions by fiat when necessary.
 'It wasn't an open democracy of ideas,' recalled early X.com engineer and later Yelp cofounder Jeremy Stoppelman."
 * They developed the idea of two deposits into an account to verify its ownership.